-This paper presents the results of an effort to estimate potential, CO2 emission reduction and monetary benefits from the retrofit of low carbon measures in each of the local authorities (LAs) of the Cardiff City Region using regional data to account for stock-specific constraints in each locality.
+This paper presents the results of an effort to estimate potential, CO2 emission reduction and monetary benefits from the retrofit of low carbon measures in each of the local authorities in Wales using regional data to account for stock-specific constraints in each locality.
 The work is based on the methodology used to model the domestic sector in the Centre for Low Carbon Future's recent report "The Economics of Low Carbon Cities" [6].
-The paper is structured as follows: section 2 gives a short review of residential models in the context of Wales; section 3 briefly describes the methodology of the residential model employed; section 4 contains the compositional downscale data relevant to the Cardiff City Region; section 5 presents results for the Cardiff City Region for selected scenarios, with detailed tables of results presented in the Annex; and finally a discussion of limitations and future work is given is section 6.
+The paper is structured as follows: section 2 gives a short review of residential models in the context of Wales; section 3 briefly describes the methodology of the residential model employed; section 4 contains the compositional downscale data relevant to the Welsh local authorities; section 5 presents results for local authorities in Wales for selected scenarios; and finally a discussion of limitations and future work is given is section 6.